-The Eugene Science Center was founded in 1961 as a branch of the Oregon Museum of Science and Industry (OMSI).
+Eugene Science Center was founded in 1961 as the southwest branch of the Oregon Museum of Science and Industry (OMSI).
 It was incorporated in 1977 as the Willamette Science & Technology Center (WISTEC), an independent 501(c)(3) corporation.
 The name “Science Factory” was adopted in 2002, and then changed to Eugene Science Center in 2018.
 We are the only science center in Lane and surrounding counties.
+Download this history PDF to learn more about the Eugene Science Center’s past.

 We provide a variety of educational programming including interactive exhibits, planetarium shows and presentations, school and public programs, science camps, and special events.
 We primarily serve children ages 0 to 14 along with their families, teachers, and guardians.